Our Mission Statement

 A Little Bit About Us:

-Piggie Poo is a leader in guinea pig welfare and adoption organizations, serving the entire southwestern United States.
-We are proud to employ 4 part time staff members and are blessed with aboutmore than a dozen amazing volunteers.
+Piggie Poo the leader in guinea pig welfare and adoption organizations, serving the entire southwestern United States.
+We are proud to employ 4 part time staff members and are blessed with about a dozen amazing volunteers.

 Arizona's Piggie Poo Rescue, Inc. is a member of the Petco Foundation and PetSmart Charities, PACC911, the Phoenix Animal Care Coalition and the Humane Society of the United States.